borisf/borisf.github.io/index.md

 My expertise includes:
 * Spring - Core (Context and IoC), Boot (Rest, MVC and reactive) and AI
 * Java - Kotlin, [Gradle](https://gradle.org/) and optimizations
-* Linux - memory APIs and bash
+* Linux - memory APIs and Bash
 * Outreach - techical writing, mentoring and public speaking

 I received my masters in Software Engineering and MBA in Marketing from [Reichman